Docs

 Note

-Themes Cannot Be Switched Run-Time
+Themes Cannot be Switched at Run-Time

-Although the project may contain multiple theme folders, only one can be applied to the UI.
-There’s no way dynamically to switch theme folders run-time.
+Although a project may contain multiple theme folders, only one can be applied to the UI.
+There’s no way dynamically to switch theme folders at run-time.
 However, there are ways to switch between variants of the same theme, load dynamically additional styles on top of the theme, and to create base-themes inherited by sub-themes.

 Master Stylesheet